 - Kent B Lewandrowski, MD

-Associate Professor of Pathology, Director of Pathology Laboratory and Molecular Medicine
+Professor of Pathology, Associate Chief, Laboratory and Molecular Medicine

 Fellows in Medical Microbiology must complete either:

 1. Residency training in anatomic, clinical or combined anatomic/clinical pathology in a US based training program, with primary certification or eligibility by the American Board of Pathology.

 2. Fellows may also complete a U.S. primary residence in Internal Medicine or Pediatrics followed by completion of an ACGME accredited fellowship in Infectious Diseases.

 Applicants must be eligible for a Massachusetts medical license

 The Mass General Pathology Service medical microbiology fellowship goals are to: